1 man killed, 1 injured in shooting near Lantana

 The shooting occurred shortly after 8 p.m. in the 1200 block of Hypoluxo Road.

-Deputies arrived at the scene and found one man deceased and the other injured.
+Palm Beach County Sheriff's Office deputies arrived at the scene and found one man dead and the other injured.

-The injured male was transported to a local hospital for treatment.
+The injured man was taken to a hospital.
 His condition is unknown.

 There is no motive or suspect information at this time.